okiww/tora/README.md

   `$ cp default.yml .env.yml`

-* Ensure your database server is running and application table of your choice (by default it is ruangguru, you can change it in .env.yml file) is exist
+* Ensure your database server is running and application table of your choice (by default it is tora, you can change it in .env.yml file) is exist

 * Run the app.
 For first run you may want to add `--migrate` and `--seeder` switch to run auto db migration and seeding data.